odradev/odradev.github.io/docusaurus/docs/basics/04-flipper-internals.md

 ```

 In Odra, all contracts are also modules, which can be reused between contracts.
 That's why we need
-to mark the struct with the `#[odra::module]` macro.
+to mark the struct with the `#[odra::module]` attribute.
 In the struct definition itself, we state all
 the fields of the contract.
 Those fields can be regular Rust data types, however - those will not
 be persisted on the blockchain.
 They can also be Odra modules - defined in your project or coming
 from Odra itself.
 Finally, to make the data persistent on the blockchain, you can use something like